 "This all sounds right.
 But what do we actually do on Monday morning?"

 The answer isn't "implement everything at once."
-That's the organizational equivalent of trying to fix a house by renovating every room simultaneously.
+That's the organisational equivalent of trying to fix a house by renovating every room simultaneously.
 It produces exhaustion, cost overruns, and a family sleeping in the garage.

 The answer is: start where the pain is sharpest.